VitorBarbosaDev/VitorsMiniGames/README.md

     - Initializes a grid with a given size, filling it with '~' to represent empty water.

 - `get_grid_size()`
-    - Prompts the user to input the size of the grid and validates it.
+    - Prompts the user to input the size of the grid and validate it.

 - `display_grid(grid)`
     - Displays the current state of the grid to the console.